-Featuring new work by four artists: Spencer Sloan, Beth Lilly, Peter Essick and Andrew Herzog
+Featuring new work by five artists: Spencer Sloan, Beth Lilly, Peter Essick, Andrew Herzog and Zhou Peng

 “Choice, Chance & Circumstance” explores new approaches in 21st century fine art photography.
 From glitch apps to drones, these artists are using the latest tools to expand our ideas about taking and processing photographs.